albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

   1. `COPY ...`
   1. `ENTRYPOINT ...`

 [//]: # (It has 4 layers, each starting with an instruction.
-Basically every line is a layer.)
+Basically, every line is a layer.)

 ---